fpineda3105/data-structures/python/algorithms/sorting/README.md

 ## Merge sort

 It uses divides and conquer approach to divide the entire list of elements into n *sub-lists* each one containing one element.
 Later merging each list sorting it's elements until just one list sorted result.

+## Selection sort
+It starts from first position and find the min value in the array, if it found a min value it swap the values from their indexes and repeadtly go to the next position to find the min value in the rest of the array.